tttppp/ragl/rules.md

 1.1.6 Players who feel like they've found themselves in a division above their skill level may request to be dropped to a lower division to better accommodate them.
 These requests will be considered by the administrators.

-1.1.7 If there are only fifteen or fewer players who are qualified to play then the season will be delayed until later point.
+1.1.7 If there are only fifteen or fewer players who are qualified to play then the season will be delayed until a later point.

 ## 1.2 Group stage